spiffe/spire-controller-manager/README.md

 deploying the SPIRE Controller Manager, SPIRE, and the SPIFFE CSI driver, including requisite RBAC and Webhook configuration.

+### Upgrading

+The SPIRE Controller Manager must have the correct set of [Custom Resources](#custom-resources) and the `manager-role` that corresponds to the version to be installed.

+Before upgrading, please install custom resources from [config/crd](/config/crd) and verify that [manager-role](/config/rbac/role.yaml) is up-to-date.

 ## Compatibility

 The SPIRE APIs used by the SPIRE Controller Manager are generally stable and